tang214/DevSandbox/README.md

 ## Creating a Virtual Machine

-We recommend creating a virtual machine following these instrcutions.
-https://bhedana.gitbooks.io/burner-code-school-sandbox-provisioning/content/
+If you create your virtual machine using these instructions you can skip the prerequisites below. https://bhedana.gitbooks.io/burner-code-school-sandbox-provisioning/content/

 ## prerequisites
 1. [Install Docker](https://www.docker.com/products/overview)